yasarmakki/node-mongodb-restful/README.md

 # node-mongodb-restful
 This is CRUD nodejs app with mongodb

+Quick Install
+Once you've downloaded the application and installed all the prerequisites, you're just a few steps away from running the application.

+The repository comes pre-bundled with a package.json file that contains the list of modules you need to start your application.

+To install the dependencies, run this in the application folder from the command-line:

+$ npm install
+Running Your Application
+$ npm start
+Testing Your Application
+$ npm test
+Testing the endpoints
+There are 2 endpoints deployed once the application is running :

+/orgs/{orgName}/comments
+/orgs/{orgName}/members
+The "comments" endpoint accepts POST,GET and DELETE requests.
+POST request accepts json object as

+{comment : "SOME COMMENT"}
+against the database to store the comment in MongoDB collection.
+GET request returns all the comments from the database.
+DELETE request soft deletes all the comments from the "Comments" collection and saves all of them to "ARCHIVE" collection.

+The "members" endpoint accepts POST and GET requests.
+POST request accepts json object as

+{
+	"login":"login detail",
+	"avatarUrl":"avatar url",
+	"followers":30,
+	"following":25
+}
+against the database to store the member data in MongoDB collection.
+GET request returns all the members from the database in descending order by the number of the followers the member has.

+Logs
+Logs can be found in a file called "default.log" in the app directory.

 Creating a web server
 You first need to create a container image.
 We will use Docker for that.
 We are creating a simple web server to see how Kubernetes works.